mecid/mecid.github.io/_posts/2020-10-15-mastering-groupbox-in-swiftui.md

 ![group-box](/public/groupbox2.png)

 As you can see, SwiftUI provides nice card-based styling for *GroupBox* view by default.
 Sometimes it is not what we need.
-For example, when you place *GroupBox* inside a grouped List, it looks like a card inside a card.
+For example, when you place *GroupBox* inside a grouped *List*, it looks like a card inside a card.
 Fortunately, we can tune the look and feel using the *GroupBoxStyle* protocol.

+> To learn more about grids in SwiftUI, take a look at my ["Mastering grids in SwiftUI"](/2020/07/08/mastering-grids-in-swiftui/) post.

 #### Styling
-SwiftUI provides us the *GroupBoxStyle* protocol that allows us to change the look and feel of any GroupBox instance completely.
+SwiftUI provides us the *GroupBoxStyle* protocol that allows us to change the look and feel of any *GroupBox* instance completely.
 We can create different styles for any use-cases we need.
-For example, I don't need a background and corner radius when I use GroupBox inside a List.
+For example, I don't need a background and corner radius when I use *GroupBox* inside a *List*.

 ```swift
 struct PlainGroupBoxStyle: GroupBoxStyle {